Bob Enyart Live Errata

 - Forgiveness of Debt: In the 1990s, I forgot to "rightly divide" the Mosaic Law (see above), and wrongly supported a return to the Bible's year of the Lord's Release, whereby all debts would be forgiven every seven years (Deut.
 15).
 This economic sabbatical cycle symbolized the freedom that Christ would bring to His people.
 However, even in the Mosaic law, God permitted different financial dealings between Jews and Gentiles (Deut.
 15:3), indicating that these were not fundamental matters of morality that must be observed by all nations, but they were symbolic aspects of His national prophetic covenant with Israel. more...

 BEL's Two Methods of Correcting Errors: It's not what I don't know that's so bad, it's what I know that isn't so.
+Since October 2004 we've had an "Errata" link on our homepage and on almost every page of our website (which totals 10,000 pages as of Jan.
+1, 2017).
 We have two primary ways of correcting errors we make at Bob Enyart Live.
 Of course, people disagree about what is true and what is false, and therefore, about what constitutes an error.
 For a human being to identify every error he has ever made would require a kind of on-demand access to something akin to omniscience.
 At BEL, once we become aware of a significant error we've made, we attempt to reduce the spread of that error by correcting the record.
 While there is overlap, as a general rule, errors in the realm of ideas typically do greater harm than errors of fact.
 Selah.
 We correct discovered transient errors made in the course of a single program, typically ones of fact, in the summary for that particular show.
 (For example see this BEL science error.)
 When I become convinced of a substantive error repeated over a period of time, we will correct that error here on this BEL Errata page.
 If you would like to suggest for consideration something that should be corrected here, please contact us and let us know.
 Thanks!
 And... sorry about the errors... we'll attempt to do better, my staff and I, to avoid making them to begin with.